When it comes to SEO and marketing, I like quick and easy wins.

 - Submit your XML sitemap to Google.

-The remainder of this article will address each of those points:
+The remainder of this article will address each of those points, along with one final step, using Ubersuggest to find potential sitemap errors.

 You can use Screaming Frog to create an XML sitemap for any website.
-It doesn’t matter what CMS you’re using, what size the website is, how old the website is, or anything.
+It doesn’t matter what CMS you’re using, what size the website is, or your website’s age.

-In fact, you don’t even need to own the website or have login access to it in order to create the sitemap.
+In fact, you don’t even need to own the website or have login access to it to create the sitemap.

 Is there a cost associated with this?
 Screaming Frog, the tool we’ll use, provides free crawling for up to 500 pages.
 To crawl websites larger than 500 pages, you will need to purchase a Screaming Frog license.